al-moreno/dice_game/README.md

 ## Description

-In this application,  you will witness my ability to manipulate the DOM.
+In this application, you will witness my ability to code with HTML & advanced Css while also manipulating the DOM through the use of JavaScript all while respecting the separations of concerns.

 ## Deployment: